Success Vision Express and Dr. Richard Presley & Assoc.

 NOTICE OF PRIVACY PRACTICES

-We respect our legal obligation to keep health information that identifies you, private.
+We respect our legal obligation to keep the health information that identifies you.
 We are obligated by law to give you notice of our privacy practices.
-This Notice describes how we protect your health information and what rights you have regarding it.
+This notice describes how we protect your health information and what rights you have regarding it.

 In some limited situations, the law allows or requires us to use or disclose your health information without your permission.
 Not all of these situations will apply to us; some may never come up at our office at all.
 Such uses or disclosures are:

 - When a state or federal law mandates that certain health information be reported for a specific purpose

 - For public health purposes, such as contagious disease reporting, investigation or surveillance, and notices to and from the U.S. Food and Drug Administration regarding drugs or medical devices

 - Disclosures to governmental authorities about victims of suspected abuse, neglect, or domestic violence

 - Uses and disclosures for health oversight activities, such as for the licensing of doctors for audits by Medicare or Medicaid or investigation of possible violations of health care laws

 - Disclosures for judicial and administrative proceedings, such as in response to subpoenas or orders of courts or administrative agencies